 “How many times did you visit here, auntie?”

 “I always come back every other year.
 But for the past five years, I always come back once a year to stay for three months.”

 “Because I can work here peacefully.
 And I consider it as part of my home.”

 It perked her interest.
 Mia knew her aunt had various houses around the globe.
 The reason doesn’t connect to her job, but because she married a rich man.
-And this one particular place they were headed is one of the islands north of Scotland.
-There were many islands, to her knowledge, and her aunt Leanna did name the place before their departure in America.
+And this one particular place they’re headed is one of the islands north of Scotland.
+There were many such islands, to her knowledge, and her aunt Leanna did name the place before their departure in America.
 However, she still forgot.
 It would be rude if she asked for it again.
 So, she’d humored her until she unearthed it from memory.